KitwareMedical/SlicerPipelines/Documentation/PipelineCaseIterator.md

 ## Optional Settings

 The _Output Prefix_, _Output Suffix_, and _Output Extension_ fields allow for the customization of the output files.
 The _Output Prefix_ and _Output Suffix_ will be added to the beginning and end of the output files respectively.
 With _Add Timestamp_ checkbox enabled the current date and time will be added to the output files.
+In the _Advanced_ section you can modify the format of the timestamp.